I'm rarely wrong about these things.

 Being on your own isn't cheap.
-Until I was old enough to leave Wanatah, the only thing I cared about was making money.
+I figured I couldn't leave Tonawka for good until I graduated high school.
+Until then, the only thing I cared about was making money.
 Mostly legit.
 That meant working as many shifts as they'd give me at The Brass Buckle.

 Butch was a townie with an attitude.
 He'd recently been dumped by one of the other bartenders at the Buckle.
 Mary Jane.
 She'd had enough of his shit, and she wasn't the first.

-He was making his usual fuss about how awful people are, and he muttered something about MJ as Billy showed him the door.
-Billy didn't seem concerned, but I was.
+He was making his usual fuss about how awful people are, and he muttered something about Mary Jane as Billy showed him the door.
+Billy said, "Don't worry about it.
+He's just being a pain in the ass," but I could tell it was more than that.
+And I was concerned.

-At first, everybody thought it was a chimney fire.
-I was suspicious, but you've gotta know for sure before accusing somebody of that.
-Plus, I used the fire as a distraction while I let myself into a few of the neighbors' homes, so it wasn't like I could point fingers.
+Instead, they said it was a chimney fire.
+I wasn't in a position to say anything either.
+You've gotta know for sure before accusing somebody of arson.
+Plus, I used the fire as a distraction while I let myself into two of the neighbors' homes, so it wasn't like I could point fingers.

 By the time I got out of the bar, it was too late to follow Butch.
-He was long gone.
-I hoped I was wrong, but I had a good guess where he was going.
+I hoped I was wrong, but it seemed obvious where he'd go.

 I'm rarely wrong about these things.

-When I got to MJ's house, everything was dark except for a lamp by one of the upstairs windows.
+When I got to Mary Jane's house, everything was dark except for a lamp by one of the upstairs windows.
 I was about to walk away when I saw a flicker of light in the living room, downstairs.
 And then another.
 It was a different kind of light.

 Then I saw her kid in the window upstairs.